Virtuouz/UserGuides/src/docs/EditingPages/editing-normal-pages.md

 ![](/assets/images/uploads/image-21.png)

-💡 **Note:**<br>My Business Name" can be updated in your "site" data file found in your site data section
+💡 **Note:**<br>"My Business Name" can be updated in your "site" data file found in your site data section

 ### Remove from navigation